freelawproject/free.law/content/what-is-a-pacer-page.md

 3. We send you a subset of that data in the form of a docket.

-Since at this point they still hadn't explained how a page was created, and since this opaque process was at the heart of the revenue model for PACER, I decided to send one more email asking about the technical details for generating the "original extraction file."
-Since we don't know  how these files are generated, it's possible that the AO could tweak this method and thereby raise PACER revenue.
+Since at this point the AO still hadn't explained how a page was created, and since this opaque process was at the heart of the revenue model for PACER, I decided to send one more email asking about the technical details for generating the "original extraction file."
+Since we don't know  how these files are generated, it's possible that the AO could (accidentally or deliberately) tweak this method and thereby change PACER revenue.

 When I asked about this, the next response I got was from the Senior Attorney for the Administrative Office of the Courts: